 Here's why failed pet adoptions are a bad thing.

 Failed pet adoptions increase an animal's chances of developing behavioural concerns.

 Animals, like us, have feelings.
 Imagine being promised a happy ever after, only to be returned to an animal shelter or rescue.
 It’s confusing, to say the least.

 Changing families and homes too often causes animals a lot of unnecessary emotional stress.
-Some animals will even go on to develop behavioural concerns as a result of the stress.
+Some animals may even go on to develop behavioural concerns as a result of the stress.

 In many regions, those same behavioural concerns can decrease the animal's chance of making it out of a shelter alive.

-Failed adoptions increase the odds of an animal losing their life.
+Failed pet adoptions increase the odds of an animal losing their life.

 Unfortunately, not every shelter is a no-kill shelter.

 Shelters that do not operate under a no-kill mandate might choose to 'euthanize' the returned animal or another animal in their shelter due to a lack of resources.